andypeng93/Capstone_Project/README.md

 ├── README.md                       <- The top-level README for reviewers of this project.
-├── Capstone_Project.ipynb             <- narrative documentation of analysis in jupyter notebook ├── presentation.pdf                <- pdf version of project presentation
+├── Capstone_Project.ipynb             <- narrative documentation of analysis in jupyter notebook ├── Capstone_Presentation.pdf                <- pdf version of project presentation
 └── Visualizations
     └── images                          <- both sourced externally and generated from code